-Under Cameron's restated certificate of incorporation, business combinations with a person who is a beneficial owner of 20% or more of the outstanding shares of Cameron common stock must be approved by the holders of at least 80% of the outstanding voting stock of Cameron, unless: (1) such business combination is expressly approved by 2/3 of the directors who would be "continuing directors" under Cameron's restated certificate of incorporation or (2) both (a) the aggregate amount of consideration to be received in the business combination by holders of the common stock of Cameron, other than the related person involved in the business combination, is not less than the highest per share price paid by the related person in acquiring any of its holdings of Cameron common stock (all as determined by 2/3 of the "continuing directors") and (b) a proxy different standard.
+Under Cameron's restated certificate of incorporation, business combinations with a person who is a beneficial owner of 20% or more of the outstanding shares of Cameron common stock must be approved by the holders of at least 80% of the outstanding voting stock of Cameron, unless: (1) such business combination is expressly approved by 2/3 of the directors who would be "continuing directors" under Cameron's restated certificate of incorporation or (2) both (a) the aggregate amount of consideration to be received in the business combination by holders of the common stock of Cameron, other than the related person involved in the business combination, is not less than the highest per share price paid by the related person in acquiring any of its holdings of Cameron common stock (all as determined by 2/3 of the "continuing directors") and (b) a proxy statement is mailed at least 30 days prior to any vote on the business combination, to all different standard.
 Schlumberger's articles of incorporation do not provide for a different standard.